any-docs/css/content/reference/selectors/_doublecolon_column/index.md

 ### Scrolling column layout

 This demo creates a responsive container that snaps each "page" of content into place.
-It uses the {{cssxref("columns")}} property and the `::column` pseudo-element to create content columns that span the full width of their parent {{glossary("scroll container")}}, which can be scrolled horizontally.
+It uses the `columns` property and the `::column` pseudo-element to create content columns that span the full width of their parent {{glossary("scroll container")}}, which can be scrolled horizontally.
 Each column contains one or more list items, which vary in number depending on the viewport width.

 #### HTML